U.S. regulator says 'flash crash' manipulation hard to detect

 Ketchum made the comments in Chicago during a panel discussion at the Society of American Business Editors and Writers’ (SABEW) annual conference.

-Ketchum said the nature of spoofing itself made the practice difficult for regulators to detect.
-The manipulation was typically carried out through multiple firms and accounts.
+Ketchum said the nature of spoofing itself makes the practice difficult for regulators to detect.
+The manipulation is typically carried out through multiple firms and accounts.

-Regulators needed to spot the same trading activities “again and again” in order to identify the practice as spoofing, Ketchum said.
+Regulators need to spot the same trading activities “again and again” in order to identify the practice as spoofing, Ketchum said.

-The prevalence of spoofing amid algorithmic trading in general was “very low” and “at the very edges,” Ketchum said.
-But it was still done enough that “regulators should care about it,” he said.
+The prevalence of spoofing amid algorithmic trading in general is “very low” and “at the very edges,” Ketchum said.
+But it is still done enough that “regulators should care about it,” he said.

+Regulatory measures put in place as a result of the flash crash would make it less likely for manipulative practices to trigger a similar disruption, Ketchum said.

-CME Group Inc, which owns the Chicago Mercantile Exchange, denied on Wednesday allegations that the futures markets caused the flash crash.
+CME Group Inc (CME.O), which owns the Chicago Mercantile Exchange, denied on Wednesday allegations that the futures markets caused the flash crash.
 CME said it was prohibited by law from releasing any information on Sarao, who owned a seat on the exchange.